rule

 Text 18

-My father known as Brihatsena, o saintly lady, knowing of my state of mind arranged out of his love for his daughter a means to this end.
+My father, also known as Brihatsena, oh saintly lady, knew my state of mind and out of love for his daughter arranged for means to meet this end [of marrying with Krishna].

 Text 19

+Just as with your svayamvara, oh Queen, a fish was used [hung high as a target] that had to be won by Arjuna, also in my case there was such a target.
+Hidden from sight however, it could only be seen as a reflection in water [in a pot below].

 Just as in your svayamvara, o Queen, was a fish used [hung high as a target] that had to be won by Arjuna.
 Hidden from sight however, could it only be seen as a reflection in water [in a pot below].

-Just as in your svayamvara, o Queen, was a fish being used [hung high as a target] that to be won by Arjuna, hidden from sight however, was only to be seen as a reflection in water [in a pot below].
 (Vedabase)

 Text 20

+Hearing about this, from everywhere all the kings expert in the art of archery and wielding other weapons, came to my father's city together with their thousands of teachers.

 Hearing about this came from everywhere all the kings expert in the art of shooting arrows and wielding other weapons to my father's city along with their thousands of teachers.

-Hearing of this came from everywhere all the kings expert in the art of shooting and wielding other weapons to my father's city along with their thousands of teachers.
 (Vedabase)

 Text 21

-My father honored in full all of them, each according his strength and age, after which they who had set their minds upon me, in the assembly took up their bow and arrows to take a shot.
+My father honored all of them in full, each according his strength and age, after which they who had set their minds upon me in the assembly took up their bow and arrow to take a shot.
 (Vedabase)

 Text 22

-Some of them after lifting [the bow] were unable to string it and some having pulled the bowstring failed because they were hit by it.
+Some of them after lifting [the bow] were unable to string it and gave up, and some, having pulled the bowstring, fell down because they were hit by it.

 Text 23

+Other heroes like the kings of Magadha [Jarâsandha], Cedi [S'is'upâla] and Ambashthha, as also Bhîma, Duryodhana and Karna, managed to string the bow, but could not locate the target.

 Other heroes, the kings of Magadha [Jarâsandha], Cedi [S'is'upâla] and Ambashthha as well as Bhîma, Duryodhana and Karna, managed to string the bow but couldn't determine the target's location.

-Other heroes, the kings of Magadha [Jarâsandha], Cedi [S'is'upâla] and Ambashthha as well as Bhîma, Duryodhana and Karna, managed to string but couldn't determine its [the targets'] location.
 (Vedabase)

 Text 24